MicrosoftDocs/connected-spaces/articles/ase-connect.md

+# Connect Azure Stack Edge to your network for use with Dynamics 365 Connected Store

 If you’re working with a system integrator to install the hardware and set up the network, you may want to contact them for support with this step.

 ## Connect Azure Stack Edge and configure the network